bshabashFD/bshabashFD.github.io_old2/_posts/2019-12-27-reusable-tsne.md

 However, while tSNE offers advantages in performance, its mode of operation prevents it from being used on train-test splits. tSNE requires the information for all data points at once, and rather than find a transformation like PCA, it simply finds an embedding in the low dimensional space which optimizes the Kullback–Leibler divergence.

-The methodology behind tSNE is explained extremely well in [this](https://www.youtube.com/watch?v=RJVL80Gg3lA) Google talk by its inventor Laurens van der Maaten.
+The methodology behind tSNE is explained extremely well in <a href="https://www.youtube.com/watch?v=RJVL80Gg3lA" target="_blank">this</a> Google talk by its inventor Laurens van der Maaten.
 So I will skip into my proposed methodology to fix the issue.
 This blog post focuses on creating a reproducible wrapper around tSNE (using the scikit-learn implementation).

 ## The Methodology